Flaronix/gd-speak/README.md

 - Removed the demo Godot project from the original repo
 - File restructuring for organization into a Godot addon folder (`addons/gd-speak`)
     - Allows for simply copying `addons/gd-speak` to your project's `addons` folder to use in other Godot 4.4 projects
-- (WIP) Significant changes to the original `eSpeakNode`, made for personal preference and usage in my Godot project
+- Significant changes to the original `eSpeakNode`, made for personal preference and usage in my Godot project
+    - Renamed `ESpeakNode` to `ESpeaker`
+    - Print statements now require `ESpeak.debug_print` to be enabled (`false` by default)

 Thanks again to [@soykhaler](https://github.com/soykhaler) for the original project design and repository!